 There are farms and then there is the Richardson’s Adventure Farm north of Chicago near the Wisconsin border.

 It is widely known for its incredible corn maze which has 9-10 miles of trails winding through 28 acres of corn.
 In addition to the giant maze, there are also several games you can play inside the maze.
+It claims to be the world’s largest, most intricate corn maze.

 But wait, there’s more!
 There is also a train ride, wagon rides, zorb balls, a zip line, bungee jumpers, paint ball, air cannons, playgrounds, and a 150 foot slide.